How to attach a sign to a shipping container

 In this how-to we will show you how to attach a sign to a shipping container, so whether you need to mark the location of a fire assembly point or direct people to the exit, when you need to change or remove the signage it will be quick and easy to do.

 Why attach a sign to a shipping container?

 With your signage attached to a shipping container, it is placed high up and clearly visible, and presents no additional trip hazard or obstruction to pedestrian or vehicular traffic.
-And because our Domino Clamps don't require drilling to to the container or damaging it, you can easily attach signage to containers which have been rented in, without having an angry container hire company asking why you've drilled a hole into their site office when they get returned.
+And because Domino Clamps don't require drilling into the container or damage it in any way, you can easily attach signage to containers which have been rented in, without having an angry container hire company asking why you've drilled a hole into their site office when they get returned.

 What's more, you can rest assured there is little chance of your sign being blown away when it's bolted to over 2 tonnes of steel shipping container.

 Using only a couple of hand tools and in a couple of minutes, you can easily have the signs you need to display around your shipping containers securely fastened and easily visible.

 One way to fix your signage to a container

 There are a number of ways to fix a sign to a container, and for this blog we will start with a simple method using a steel tube for our sign post.

 As you may have seen in a previous blog, there are 3 sizes of steel tube you can attach to a shipping container.
 You can use any of these 3 sizes, but for this tutorial we will use 48mm tube (scaffolding tube) as it is by far the most common of the 3 sizes.